 - Falsehood (10 points) – Bog-standard, power-armored Chaos Lord model only (can’t go on a Jump Pack or Terminator Lord).
 In the Declare Battle Formations step, you can put the bearer in Reserves instead of on the table.
 Then, in the Reinforcements step of one of your Movement phases, you can pick a model in a friendly (non-attached) Legionaries or Chosen unit on the battlefield that has two or more models left in it.
 Kill that model and then replace it with the Chaos Lord, and attach it to the unit as Leader.
 This is completely wild in terms of the effect – there’s nothing like it – but also, it sucks.
 There’s just not a situation where I’d want to kill one of my models to attach a lord to a unit instead of putting him there from the start of the game.
 Best-case, you use this to dynamically attach to a unit about to make a charge but even then you can just use a Rhino like everyone else.

 There is one use for this and I hate that it’s even possible but it’s worth at least knowing about: You can bring a unit in from Reserves just outside of 9″ away from a target, put their 32mm bases close together, then depending on how you set them up, remove a model such that when you place the Chaos Lord – who will be on a larger, 40mm base – he can be placed closer to the enemy unit, creating opportunities for an 8″ or 7″ charge out of deep strike, depending on how clever you are and how you’re using terrain.
 I wouldn’t personally recommend doing this, but don’t be surprised if you see it happen.
-That said, you have other ways to get short charges out of reserves and coming in out Strategic Reserves with a unit of Legionaries isn’t exactly the best play so this is also likely to be too many hoops to jump through for not enough reward.
+That said, you have other ways to get short charges out of reserves and coming in out Strategic Reserves with a unit of Legionaries or Chosen isn’t exactly the best play so this is also likely to be too many hoops to jump through for not enough reward.

-- Shroud of Obfuscation (15 points) – Goes on an Infantry model.
+- Shroud of Obfuscation (15 points) – Goes on an INFANTRY model.
 The bearer gains Stealth and Lone Operative.
 This is great on a Jump Pack Chaos Lord, turning him into a cheap action unit who can deep strike in and move around your opponent’s backfield doing actions.
+Also fine on a Terminator Sorcerer, who gives you a relatively cheap Deep Striking unit that can blank incoming damage once per game and throw out Death Hex and Infernal Gaze to soften up enemy units.Â

-- Soul Link (5 points) – Goes on an Infantry model.
+- Soul Link (5 points) – Goes on an INFANTRY model.
 At the start of your Command phase you can pick one other Infantry character model from your army which isn’t an EPIC HERO.
 Until your next Command phase the bearer gains the PSYKER keyword, and you replace their datasheet abilities with the ones of the CHARACTER you picked.

 Soul Link is one of the most complicated abilities in the game and as you might expect has a ton of errata and FAQ items with it.
 First, you can pick characters who aren’t on the table when you copy an ability and you don’t have to be on the table yourself – so you can use it to gain Deep Strike if you’re in reserves.
 Additionally if you copy a once per game or once per turn ability that has already been used, you are free to use it, so long as you don’t violate the “one unit from your army” restriction on some of them.
 This will overwrite Core and Faction abilities as well.
+Third, you will copy the unit’s Core and Faction abilities as well, so if you copy a Daemon character, that’ll have some weird knock-on effects.

 Let’s talk about Soul Link because at 5 points it’s a real steal and it’s really interesting, but actually making use of it well requires doing some homework.
 There are a few notable ways I can think of off-hand to make use of it:

 - The Dark Commune: This is hands-down the best way to use Soul Link.
 Basically the way it works is this: Soul Link goes on your Cult Demagogue, who can replace his datasheet abilities with those of another character – ideally a Chaos Lord for the extra damage output and free stratagem.
 The datasheet abilities for the unit apply to all of its characters – though they only work if you have a Demagogue model in the unit – meaning you won’t lose any abilities when you make the soul link copy, but you will gain new ones.
 That’s pretty damn good for five points.
+Attach your Dark Commune to a Cultist Mob so they Infiltrate for some extra fun.

 - Master of Executions borrowing a Chaos Lord’s Abilities: You can use this to get the free Stratagem but also the once-per-game use of Chance for Glory on your MoE, giving him +1 Attacks, Strength, AP, and Damage for a round.
 You’ll primarily want to do this against undamaged units since it will cost you the ability to re-roll hits and wounds from the Warp-Aligned Butcher ability but the extra stats boost really beef up the MoE’s output, and you can get re-rolls to wound anyways from the Legionary unit he’s with.

-- Cheap Duplicate Warpsmith: You can take a Sorcerer or Cultist Firebrand and give them this, then repeatedly use it to duplicate a Warpsmith, getting one for essentially five points cheaper for the entire game.
+- Cheap Duplicate Warpsmith:Â You can take a Sorcerer or Cultist Firebrand and give them this, then repeatedly use it to duplicate a Warpsmith, getting one for essentially five points cheaper for the entire game.
 Which is OK if you want a second Warpsmith, I guess.

 - Charge Boosts from a Master of Possession: You normally can’t get this guy’s benefit on anything that can deep strike, but with Soul Link you can grab the Master of Possession’s abilities, arrive from Deep Strike, and get +1 to your Advance and Charge rolls.
 That can be huge on a unit of Terminators.